 Jacksonville, for arts and culture

-Artisan producers, shops and bistros — not to mention some of the region’s best wine tasting — abound in Jacksonville, an out-of-the-way Southern Oregon town that’s steeped in historic charm and artsy culture.
+Artisan producers, shops and bistros — not to mention some of the region’s best wine tasting — abound in Jacksonville, a Southern Oregon town that’s steeped in historic charm and artsy culture.
 Explore some of the 20 miles of urban green space at Woodland Trails, right in town, or take a 15-minute drive north to Table Rocks, two mesas with panoramic views, accessible via a 2-hour hike.
 Later in the day, unwind with a couple’s treatment at Angelica Day Spa, which offers an infrared sauna — a welcome antidote to blustery winter days.
-Upscale dining options in the walkable downtown include Gogi’s Restaurant and C St Bistro, where you might find braised lamb shank or pork belly confit on the seasonally rotating menu, both with extensive wine, beer and cocktail lists.
+Upscale dining options in the walkable downtown include Gogi’s Restaurant and C St. Bistro, where you might find braised lamb shank or pork belly confit on the seasonally rotating menu, both with extensive wine, beer and cocktail lists.
 Overnight options include the Magnolia Inn, the TouVelle House Bed and Breakfast and the Jacksonville Inn.